juancarlospaco/nim-emoji-unicode/README.md

-# nim-emoji-unicode-sync
+# Emoji-Unicode-Sync

-Nim Emoji Maintenance Script: Syncs Emoji with The Unicode Standard, JSON output, all Emojis up-to-date, minus Skin Tones
+- Nim Emoji Maintenance Script: Syncs Emoji with The Unicode Standard.
+- All Emojis up-to-date, minus Skin Tones, ready to be copy-pasted on a `const`.
+- Codepoints and Unicode Version as a comment.